simoncblyth/j/issues/blyth-88-incorporation-notes.rst

     jcv NNVTMCPPMTManager

-TODO : Standalone U4SimulateTest.sh : checking all four quadrants are operational for both hama and nnvt PMTs
+WIP : Standalone U4SimulateTest.sh : checking all four quadrants are operational for both hama and nnvt PMTs
 ----------------------------------------------------------------------------------------------------------------